qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled.md

 void @__quantum__rt__integer_record_output(i64, i8*)
 ```

-Produces output records of the format `"OUTPUT\tINT\tn\tlabel"` where `n` is the string representation of the integer value, such as `"OUTPUT\tINT\t42\tlabel"`.
-The fourth element (`label`) is a string label associated to the ineteger value which is included in the corresponding output record.
+Produces output records of the format `"OUTPUT\tINT\tn\tlabel"` where `n` is the
+string representation of the integer value, such as `"OUTPUT\tINT\t42\tlabel"`.
+The fourth element (`label`) is a string label associated to the integer value
+which is included in the corresponding output record.

 ### Double